riicess/Swift-TroubleShooting-Guide/README.md

     - Find the version hash mentioned in the main Swift README page.
     - On `rdd.weao.xyz`, make sure "Binary Type" is "WindowsPlayer" and "Channel Name" is "LIVE".
     - Enter the version hash from the README into the "Version Hash" field.
-    - If Swift's README says the version is current, click "Download Latest Version".
+    - If Swift's README says the version is Updated, click "Download Latest Version".
-    - If Swift's README says an older version is needed, click "Download Previous Version".
+    - If Swift's README says an Needs Update, click "Download Previous Version".

 ---